scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 Base Thread Frequency
 ---------
 The Base thread frequecny configuration default is 40000.
 Depending on the chip you are using, this number can be higher or lower.
-Some boards with faster chips can acheave higher steprates by setting to a higher base thread frequency.
+Some boards with faster chips can achieve higher steprates by setting to a higher base thread frequency.
 The base thread frequency set in the config.txt file must match the base thread frequency set in your hal file for Linuxcnc.

 .. code-block::